wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/EdgeCmd utility.md

 1. Copy the _EdgeCmd.msi_ file to the file system of the device.
 2. To start the installer, double-click the _EdgeCmd.msi_ file in Windows Explorer.

-   **Note:** To change the install path from the default path of C:\Program Files\OSIsoft\EdgeCmd, enter the following command in the command prompt.
+   **Note:** To change the install path from the default path of C:\Program Files\OSIsoft\EdgeCmd, enter the following command in the command prompt and update the <file_path>.
 OSIsoft recommends you use the default value.

     ```bash
-    msiexec /i EdgeCmd.msi INSTALLFOLDER=<path_to_desired_location>
+    msiexec /i EdgeCmd.msi INSTALLFOLDER=<file_path>
     ```

    **Note:** INSTALLFOLDER must be in all caps as shown in the preceding example.